 More importantly, we utilize state-of-the-art resources including accident reconstructionists and investigators to collect evidence and bolster your claim.

-Our Bradenton and Sarasota offices are prepared to take your call and assess your case today.
+Our Bradenton and Sarasota boating accident attorneys are prepared to take your call and assess your case today.
 Plus, we work on a contingent-fee basis, which means victims don’t pay anything unless we get results.